Disclaimer: New EUDR developments - December 2025

 Who is accountable if ESG and supply chain disagree?

-Legally, the operator (or large trader) placing products on the EU market remains responsible.
+Legally, the operator (or non-SME trader) placing products on the EU market remains responsible.
 In practice, the ESG team defines the rules and the supply chain team executes them.
 Both teams must align, but the final liability rests with the operator.

 How can SMEs build a simplified stack?